-Application For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools and 31 October for all-through, secondary and studio schools and UTCs) or the date when the application was submitted or amended if later.
-In-year applications are considered to have been made on the date they are received, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form.
-It is a parent's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto our roll or the home address changes.
-Many schools operate an admissions catchment area.
-This is the geographical area that Catchment Area the school is primarily intended to serve.
-There is a higher admissions priority for children who live in it.
-Children living in a residential property split by the boundary line will be considered to be living within the catchment area.
-The boundary line will then be reviewed for future applicants.
-Eligibility for catchment priority where this is part of a school's arrangements is not a quarantee of admission.
-Oversubscription criteria for this school are detailed in key information above.
-Children formerly in Eligibility for looked after or formerly looked after priority is not a guarantee of admission Care (Looked After) although there is a presumption in favour of admission in most circumstances.
-Oversubscription criteria for this school are detailed in key information above.
+Eligibility for catchment priority where this is part of a school's arrangements is not a guarantee of admission.
+Children formerly in These children were looked after until they were adopted (see the Adoption and Care (Looked Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
+Child arrangements orders are After) defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
+Eligibility for looked after or formerly looked after priority is not a quarantee of admission although there is a presumption in favour of admission in most circumstances.
 Chronological Year This is the group of children usually taught together according to their date of birth.
-Children Group born between 1 September and 31 August have the same chronological Year Group.
+Children born between 1 September and 31 August have the same chronological Year Group Group.
 This is sometimes called the normal age group.
-Common Application This is the name for the application form provided by the LA and must be used for any Form normal round admissions application.
-The form provided by the LA where the child lives must be used, regardless of where the school is. majority of applications in Devon are submitted devon.cc/admissionsonline.
-There are also paper versions of Devon's common application forms: D-CAF in-year admissions to any schools after the normal round, from Key Stage One to Four at any Devon state-funded school.
-D-CAF1 normal round applications to Key Stage One at primary and infant schools.
-D-CAF2 normal round applications to Key Stage Two at junior schools.
-D-CAF3 normal round applications to Key Stage Three at secondary schools.
-D-CAF4 normal round applications to Key Stage Four at studio schools and University Technical Colleges.
-D-CAF5 normal round applications to Key Stage Five at school sixth forms or post-16 provision.
-D-CAF5 allows for a single preference to be made and returned direct to the sixth form.
+Common This is the name for the application form provided by the LA and must be used for any Application Form normal round admissions application.
+The form provided by the LA where the child lives must be used, regardless of where the school is.
+The large majority of applications in Devon are submitted online at devon.cc/admissionsonline.
+There are also paper versions of the forms: The D-CAF is Devon's common application form for In-Year admissions to any schools after the normal round, from Key Stage One to Four at any Devon state-funded school.
+The D-CAF1 is Devon's common application form for normal round applications to Key Stage One at primary and infant schools.
+The D-CAF2 is Devon's common application form for normal round applications to Key Stage Two at junior schools.
+The D-CAF3 is Devon's common application form for normal round applications to Key Stage Three at secondary schools.
+The D-CAF4 is Devon's common application form for normal round applications to Key Stage Four at studio schools and University Technical Colleges.
+The D-CAF5 is Devon's common application form for normal round applications to Key Stage Five at school sixth forms or post-16 provision.
+The D-CAF5 allows for a single preference to be made and returned direct to the sixth form.
 D-CAF and D-CAFs1 to 4 allow for up to three preferences to be made and returned to the LA.
-D-CAF6 in-year admissions, available only in school and provided to a parent where the school is able to confirm a place with a parent in certain circumstances.
-Where a parent visits the school, we may invite the parent to complete a D-CAF6 instead of a D-CAF in cases where: a child moves into the area and 0 the parent only intends to apply for a place here and at no other school, and the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and we have a confirmed vacancy in the relevant Year Group,
+The D-CAF6 is Devon's common application form for In-Year admissions, available only in school and provided to a parent where the school is able to confirm a place with a parent in certain circumstances.
+Where a parent visits the school, we may invite the parent to complete a D-CAF6 instead of a D-CAF in cases where: a child moves into the area and the parent only intends to apply for a place here and at no other school, and the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and we have a confirmed vacancy in the relevant Year Group,